Ex-Tesla worker says he lost job despite sacrifices, including sleeping in car to shorten commute

 Another commenter added, "[D]o not sacrifice your health, time and well-being for any organization because as you see they will let you go without any remorse."

-Tesla is also laying off almost all of its 500-person charging team, Eletrek reported.
+Tesla is also laying off almost all of its 500-person charging team, Electrek reported.

 Earlier this month, Tesla reported its first-quarter profit plummeted 55%, the victim of falling global sales and the carmaker's own price cuts.
 Revenue slipped 9% to $21.3 billion.